NuevoFoundation/workshops/content/english/ml-machine-learning/01-regression.md

 {{% /expand %}}
 <br>

-2. If the area is not a good property to understand the type of shape we can have.
+2. If the area is not a good variable or property to understand the type of shape we can have.
 We need to come up What relationship can we use in order to know what is the type of shape?
 {{% expand "**Click to show answer**" %}}

 ***The number of **sides** it has!
 As the number of sides increases, you can know the type of shape.***